Combinatorial Algorithm for Tropical Linearly Factorized Programming: Introduction

 Some studies on tropical optimization problems have addressed nonlinear objective functions.
 For example, a linear fractional function $(c^+ \otimes x \oplus d^+) \oslash (c^- \otimes x \oplus d^-)$ was considered in~\cite{Gaubert2012}, where $c^+$ and $c^-$ are row vectors and $d^+$ and $d^-$ are scalars.
 Newton's method based on the parametric mean-payoff game was proposed to minimize the aforementioned function.
-In~\cite{Goncalves2014}, a tropical analogue of the Charnes--Cooper transformation was developed to transform tropical linear fractional programming into TLP.
+In~\cite{Goncalves2014}, a tropical analogue of the Charnes--Cooper transformation was developed to transform a tropical linear fractional programming into a TLP.
 A pseudo-quadratic objective function $q(x):= (-x^\top) \otimes C \otimes x \oplus (-x^\top) \otimes d^+ \oplus d^- \otimes x$ has been considered in a series of works by Krivulin, e.g.,~\cite{Krivulin2015,Krivulin2013,Krivulin2024}, and its relations to the tropical spectral theory and applications to the scheduling problem have been investigated.
 A bisection and Newton's methods for minimizing $q(x)$ above were developed in~\cite{Parsons2023}.
 Compared to these problems, this study focuses on an objective function whose numerator and denominator have arbitrarily large degrees.
 Aminu and Butkovi\v{c}~\cite{Aminu2011} developed heuristic algorithms to minimize nonlinear isotone functions.
-The main content of the aforementioned work is the $1$- or $2$-optimum local search, that is, the local search changing only one or two entries of the current solution.
+The main content of the aforementioned work is the local search changing only one or two entries of the current solution.
 In contrast, our algorithm does not restrict the size of neighborhoods; hence, it is less likely to fall into a local optimum.
+Another optimization problem related to the tropical semiring is location problems based on tropical metric~\cite{Comaneci2024}.
+Such problems include the minimization of our objective function~\eqref{eq:objective}, but no constraints are imposed.
+Recently, the tropical gradient descent to solve the tropical location problem has been developed~\cite{Talbut2025}.

-\subsection{Organization.}
+\subsection{Organization}